Cocomos/MacZcashMiner/GPUminer/WARNING.md

 ### segmentation fault:

-This error has one known reason - 1) not enough memory
+This error has two known reasons - 1) not enough memory, 2) you are missing the necessary silentarmy kernels

 ### laggy computer: